BEHAVIORAL HEALTH AND HOMELESS SERVICES

 “Loyal and dedicated to the homeless since 1986”

 Metro is the “home” of services to our homeless population.
 Research shows that when the homeless have ready access to regular primary health care, they depend much less on emergency rooms and get the preventive and routine care they need.
 ARMS began providing services in 1985 as Birmingham Health Care for the Homeless Coalition, on the streets of Birmingham, out of a “state of the art” mobile health unit.
-Staff walked the parks, climbed under bridges, went into homeless camp sites, soup kitchens, shelters and other places where the homeless were known to congregate; starting at 6:00 a.m. and ending at 7:00 p.m., to provide services for this population.
+Staff walked the parks, climbed under bridges, went into homeless campsites, soup kitchens, shelters, and other places where the homeless were known to congregate; starting at 6:00 a.m. and ending at 7:00 p.m., to provide services for this population.
 Medical care is the “carrot” in getting the homeless connected for the provision of other services they need to become self-sufficient.
-ARMS provides, in addition to medical care, case management, screenings for eligibility for various benefits, substance abuse treatment, mental health services, and housing.
+ARMS provides, in addition to medical care, case management, screenings for eligibility of various benefits, substance use treatment, mental health services, and housing.

 Throughout the years, the desire to provide care for the homeless still exists as evident by our Mission Statement: To provide quality healthcare and related services to all communities, including under-served and homeless persons, regardless of language, culture, and financial barriers.

 Substance Use and Behavioral Health services are also available via referral arrangements.